GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-acm-setup/README.md

 [Learn how to confirm that billing is enabled for your project](https://cloud.google.com/billing/docs/how-to/modify-project).

-To link a project to a Cloud Billing account, you need `resourcemanager.projects.createBillingAssignment` on the project (included in `owner`, which you get if you created the project) AND `billing.resourceAssociations.create` on the Cloud Billing account.
+To link a project to a Cloud Billing account, you need the following permissions: `resourcemanager.projects.createBillingAssignment` on the project (included in `owner`, which you get if you created the project) AND `billing.resourceAssociations.create` on the Cloud Billing account.

 ```
 BILLING_ACCOUNT_ID="AAAAAA-BBBBBB-CCCCCC"